Contact Us or call (800) 518-2290

 US 200 is a woven stabilization fabric.
 Some companies promote a nonwoven such as Typar® for driveways.
 A nonwoven's primary function is as a filter fabric and not a stabilizer.

-Woven stabilization fabrics provide this crucial function while also allowing water to pass.
-Also, nonwovens have much greater elongation, meaning they stretch much more, thereby making them less appealing for driveway applications.
+Woven stabilization fabrics provide separation between the subgrade and stone and spread the vehicle load to prevent rutting, while also allowing water to pass.
+Also, nonwovens have a much greater elongation, meaning they stretch more, thereby making them less appealing for driveway applications.

 How Easy Is It to Use?

-The typical residential driveway fabric application is simple and straight forward.
+The typical residential driveway fabric installation is simple and straight forward.

 Prepare Surface

 Remove any protruding objects, such as stumps and rocks that could result in tearing or puncturing the driveway fabric.
 Level the surface without excavating too deeply and creating a "bathtub" effect that will hold water.
-If there are any areas that consistently hold water, the water will need to be removed via pipe, drain tile, or other means.
+If there are any areas that consistently hold water, the water will need to be removed via French drain, strip drain, or other means.

 Place The Driveway Fabric

 Place the stabilization fabric directly on the prepared surface.
 Roll it out flat in the roll direction, trying to minimize folds and creases.
 When required, overlaps should be 1'-3'.
-Pins or staples can be used for convenience, but are not required to hold the fabric in place.
-If necessary, a pile of stone, dirt, or other piece of material on the corners is enough to hold it in place during the dumping of the aggregate.
+12" washer top pins or 6" sod staples can be used for convenience, but are not required to hold the fabric in place.
+If necessary, placing a pile of stone, dirt, or some other material on the corners is enough to hold it in place during the dumping of the aggregate.

 Place the Gravel